chriskampolis/cf7-restaurant-backend/README.md

    ```

 8. **Create Menu**
-   Note: Items on the menu can be created by a manager from the UI's Menu Items page.
-         Or they can be inserted into the database (adjust db_name if necessary) - example values:
    ```sql
    INSERT INTO restaurant_db.restaurant_menuitem (`id`,`name`,`price`,`availability`,`category`) VALUES (1,'Greek Salad',7.50,14,'APPETIZER');
    INSERT INTO restaurant_db.restaurant_menuitem (`id`,`name`,`price`,`availability`,`category`) VALUES (2,'Fava beans with caper leaves',6.00,8,'APPETIZER');